dmnkvd/Archive-Transcoding-Tools/README.md

 # Transcoding
 Throughout the duration of this project, I went over several transcoding steps.

-## Transcoding 1 - Capturing the Input with various Sensors
+## Transcoding 1 - Capturing the Input
 ### Description
 I attempted to capture the badge in various ways, to obtain diverse physical measurements.